izzdataflow/tableau-airbnb/assets/dataset/README.md

-You can get the dataset from this
+You can get the dataset from here

 https://insideairbnb.com/get-the-data/